 How to earn RBC Avion Rewards

-To earn RBC Rewards, you must have a credit card that earns you RBC Rewards.
+To earn RBC Rewards, you must have a credit card account that earns you RBC Rewards.
 As you can imagine, the easiest ways to earn points are via credit card sign up bonuses and everyday purchases you make on your RBC Rewards credit card.
-Currently, there are 6 personal credit cards and 2 business credit cards that will earn you RBC Rewards points.
-To make things a bit complicated, RBC Rewards has 2 tiers of RBC Rewards points: regular and Avion RBC Rewards points.
-Points from an Avion account have more redemption options and these options are the most valuable ones.
+Currently, there are six personal credit cards and two business credit cards that will earn you RBC Rewards points.
+To make things a bit complicated, RBC Rewards has two tiers of RBC Rewards points: regular and Avion RBC Rewards points.
+Points from an Avion account have more redemption options, and these options are the most valuable ones.
 With this in mind, the RBC Visa Infinite Avion card is arguably the best card to earn Avion points and is one of the best RBC credit cards.

 RBC Avion Visa Infinite Card

 - $120 annual fee

-- Earn 1.25 RBC Rewards points for every $1 spent on travel purchases
+- Earn 1.25 Avion points for every $1 spent on travel purchases

-- Earn 1 RBC Rewards point for every $1 spent on everywhere else
+- Earn 1 Avion point per $1 on all other purchases

 - Comprehensive travel insurance

-Although the signup bonus of 15,000 points isn’t much compared to some of the best travel credit cards in Canada, it’s worth noting that the RBC Visa Infinite Avion Card often has promotions where the welcome bonus is 25,000 points and the annual fee for the first year is waived.
-Whenever a promo like that comes around, it’s totally worth signing up for the card.
+The sign up bonus for new cardholders is typically 15,000 points which isn’t much compared to some of the best travel credit cards in Canada.
+That said, the RBC Visa Infinite Avion Card often has promotions where the welcome bonus is 25,000 – 35,000 points, and the annual fee for the first year is waived.
+Whenever a promo like that comes around, it’s worth signing up for the card.